 Pre-K registration paperwork checklist

-All required forms are available from the pre-K parent advocate and may be requested by calling TLC secretary Sue Manell at 518.954.2650.
-Schedule an appointment to turn in paperwork by calling, emailing or reserving a spot in this calendar.
+All required forms are available from the pre-K parent advocate and may be requested by calling our pre-K parent advocate Kalia Saltsman at 518-954-2606.
+Schedule an appointment to turn in paperwork by calling or emailing.

 - Birth certificate for student